-I am a Reader in International Security at the University of East Anglia, UK.
-This website contains information on my research and teaching, but please send me an email via email@example.com or get in touch through twitter @LeeJarvisPols if you would like to know more.
+I am a Professor of International Politics at the University of East Anglia, UK.
+This website contains information on my research and teaching, but please send me an email via firstname.lastname@example.org or get in touch through twitter @LeeJarvisPols if you would like to know more.

 I joined UEA in January 2014, having worked at Swansea University and Oxford Brookes University.
 My PhD was awarded in 2008 from the University of Birmingham, and my thesis subsequently published as Times of Terror: Discourse, Temporality and the War on Terror.
 I previously read for an MA in Political Science (Research Methods) at Birmingham, and a BA in Politics at the University of Nottingham.
 I have (co-) authored or edited ten books on the politics of terror and security, and co-edit Critical Studies on Terrorism.